GreptimeTeam/promql-parser/README.md

 prometheus release 2.40 at Nov 29, 2022.
 Any revision on PromQL after this commit is not guaranteed.

+## Community Extensions

+There are a number of community projects that extend promql-parser or provide integrations with other systems.

+### Language Bindings

+- [py-promql-parser](https://github.com/messense/py-promql-parser) Python binding of this crate.

-## Users
+## Known Uses

-This parser is currently being used by the [GreptimeDB][greptimedb] and [py-promql-parser](https://github.com/messense/py-promql-parser).
+Here are some of the projects known to use promql-parser:

+- [GreptimeDB](https://github.com/GreptimeTeam/greptimedb) Open Source & Cloud Native Distributed Time Series Database

-If your project is using promql-parser feel free to make a PR to add it to this list.
+If your project is using promql-parser, feel free to make a PR to add it to this list.

 ## Contributing